OPS-E2E-PPE/VBA-Docs/api/Word.ThreeDFormat.Depth.md

 keywords: vbawd10.chm164626532
 f1_keywords:
 - vbawd10.chm164626532
-ms.prod: word
 api_name:
 - Word.ThreeDFormat.Depth
 ms.assetid: 45fbea95-7685-d244-19b8-ef4c4560a26f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ThreeDFormat.Depth property (Word)

 Returns or sets the depth of the shape's extrusion.
 Read/write **Single**.

 ## Syntax

- _expression_. `Depth`
+_expression_.**Depth**

 _expression_ A variable that represents a '[ThreeDFormat](Word.ThreeDFormat.md)' object.

 ## Remarks

 The **Depth** property can be a value from - 600 through 9600 (positive values produce an extrusion whose front face is the original shape; negative values produce an extrusion whose back face is the original shape).

 ## Example